trek-view/basecamp/_posts/2022-02-25-overlay-nadir-watermark-video-using-ffmpeg.md

 ---
 date: 2022-02-25
 title: "Using ffmpeg to overlay a custom nadir or watermark on GoPro videos"
-description: "Add your logo to the nadir of an equirectangular video or as a watermark to normal videos."
+description: "Add your logo to the nadir of an equirectangular video or as a watermark to HERO videos."
 categories: developers
 tags: [nadir, ffmpeg, imagemagick]
 author_staff_member: dgreenwood